equinor/fmu-dataio/_sources/preparations.rst.txt

   fact, referring to the same thing.
 An example is the country of Norway.
 Simply saying "Norway" is not enough.
 We can also refer to Norway as "Norge", "Noreg", "Norga", "Vuodna" or "Nöörje".
 So, we define a universally unique identifier for the entity of Norway, and we refer to this instead.
-And all that various names are *properties* on this commonly defined entity.
+And all those various names are *properties* on this commonly defined entity.
 These definitions, we store as *master data* because no single applications shall own this definition.